brainstormforce/wp-spectra/readme.txt

 * Fix: FAQ-Schema - FAQ console error when accessing child by hashval.
 * Fix: Taxonomy List - Fixed issue with broken links.
 * Fix: Table of Content - IE11 compatibility issues.
-* Fix: Testinomial - Fixed carousel not being displayed on RTL websites.
+* Fix: Testimonial - Fixed carousel not being displayed on RTL websites.
 * Fix: Post Layout - Child Posts not visible when parent category is selected in editor mode.

 = 1.19.0 =